Review and road test of the Volkswagen Passat Alltrack

 Design and Build

-The bodywork, suspension and numerous other areas have been tweaked to cope with rough terrain.
-The exterior of the Alltrack looks more workmanlike than the standard Passat thanks to its plastic wheelarches, raised suspension and modified bumpers.
-However, the sleek lines and distinctive styling features such as LED lights remain.
+As usual with this Alltrack model, the bodywork, suspension and numerous other areas have been tweaked to cope with rough terrain.
+The exterior looks more workmanlike than the standard Passat thanks to its plastic wheelarches, raised suspension and modified bumpers.
 The Alltrack is certainly one of the more subtly designed vehicles of its kind and is all the better for it.

 Market and Model